 The chances are, you are reading this because you are a home-based freelancer and are wondering how you can take your client outreach to the next level.
 It’s a constant headache, as we are all familiar with the struggle to boost business at certain times.

-A little while ago I wrote in this blog post about the ways you can effectively manage your work and follow best practices.
-Following these tips is a great way to get started in the industry and build a client base, but today I want to focus on what, for many people, is the big question that looms over them: should I get my own website?
+A little while ago I wrote in this blog post about becoming a freelance writer.
+Following these tips is a great way to get started in any freelance industry and build a client base, but today I want to focus on what, for many people, is the big question that looms over them: should I get my own website?

 It may seem like a big undertaking, but the short answer is yes.
 There are a few key reasons why setting up a website for your freelance work should be today’s priority, and here I am going to spell them out for you.